Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

      $./concordium-client account show bakerAccount
      ...

      Baker: #22
       - Staked amount: 10.000000 GTU
       - Restake earnings: yes
      ...

-- If the staked amount is big enough and there is a node running with the baker keys loaded, that baker should eventually produce blocks and the user can see in their mobile wallet that baking rewards are being received on the account, as seen on this image:
+- If the staked amount is big enough and there is a node running with the baker keys loaded, that baker should eventually produce blocks and the user can see in their mobile wallet that baking rewards are being received by the account, as seen in this image:

   .. image:: images/bab-reward.png
      :align: center
      :width: 250px

 Updating the staked amount
 --------------------------